Updates

 250 Words15 Marks

-What legal provisions govern AI adoption in India’s financial sector?
+What is the current status of AI adoption in India’s financial sector?

-AI adoption in finance is governed primarily by the Information Technology Act, 2000 for data protection and cybersecurity, the Reserve Bank of India Act, 1934 for banking regulation, and the SEBI Act, 1992 for securities market oversight.
-The pending Personal Data Protection Bill aims to regulate AI-driven data usage.
+The Information Technology Act, 2000 covers data protection and cybersecurity; the Reserve Bank of India Act, 1934 and SEBI Act, 1992 regulate AI in banking and securities respectively.
+The pending Personal Data Protection Bill, 2019 aims to strengthen data privacy relevant to AI.

-How does AI improve fraud detection in finance?
+How does AI improve risk management in finance?

-What are the employment impacts of AI in finance?
+What are the ethical challenges of AI in finance?

 Our Courses